eman2673/cursor-rules/README.md

 The rules system expects authentication tokens to be available in the environment.
 These tokens should be set up before using the rules.
 Each integration may require different authentication methods, which are documented in their respective rule directories.

 ## Applying Rules to a Workspace
-To apply these rules to your workspace:
+There are two main ways to apply these rules to your workspace:

+### Option 1: Clone and Copy
 1. Clone this repository to your local machine
 2. Copy the desired rule directories to your workspace's `.cursor/rules/` directory
 3. Either:
    - Copy the default templates from the root `templates/` directory to your workspace's `.cursor/rules/templates/` directory, or
    - Place your custom templates in your workspace's `.cursor/rules/templates/` directory (ensuring they are named `issue.md` and `pr.md`)
 4. Ensure all required environment variables are set

+### Option 2: Direct Copy (Simpler Approach)
+1. Copy the desired rule files directly from this repository to your workspace's `.cursor/rules/` directory
+2. Copy the templates as needed
+3. Ensure all required environment variables are set

 ### Workspace Rule Guidelines
 When setting up rules in your workspace, please note these important considerations: